Server Settings

 Admin Emails: In this parameter, the instance administrator's email is entered by default; however, it is possible to add other addresses to perform user network administration functions, branding and or the operation of the IoT server.

-Required Email Domains: Allows to indicate one or several providers that will be authorized to create a user account in the private instance rejecting all the others.
+Required Email Domains: Allows to indicate one or several providers that will be authorized to create a user account in the private instance, rejecting all the others.

-Require email notification: Enables explicit confirmation of the email account
+Require email notification: Enables explicit confirmation of the email account.

-Recaptcha: Activates the use of a security system against robot access to the system Recaptcha
+Recaptcha: Activates the use of a security system against robot access to the system Recaptcha.

 Para permitir el control de las funcionalidades quedespliegan los usuarios de una instancia privada, el apartado "Limits" de "User Account Settings" ofrece una interfaz gráfica en la que cada privilegio puede ser configurado de forma independiente.
-Los valores introducidos en este menú se aplicarán a todos los usuarios por igual pero no restringirán las capacidades de la cuenta de administración de la instancia
+Los valores introducidos en este menú se aplicarán a todos los usuarios por igual pero no restringirán las capacidades de la cuenta de administración de la instancia:

 The amount of the following features can be configured using this interface: